Marketplace payments – Costs, integration, and more things to consider

 Naturally, the benefit you might get from such efforts largely depends on your marketplace concept.
 If you're building a peer-to-peer rental platform for children's products, it's not very likely that a payment service provider has channels that would bring you interesting leads.
 Meanwhile, if you're building a B2B marketplace for freelance developers or IT consultancies, the audience a PSP can bring could be highly relevant for you.

-In addition to the key payment features you need from a payment service provider, there are some factors we suggest you consider before you make your final choice.
+In addition to the key marketplace payment features you need from a service provider, there are some factors we suggest you consider before you make your final choice.

 First, naturally, is the pricing.
 All the PSPs we compared in this article—Stripe, PayPal, Adyen, and MANGOPAY—base their fees on transaction volume, but their fee structures differ.
 For people operating in the US, PayPal is often slightly cheaper, whereas for European marketplaces, Stripe's costs tend to be somewhat lower.
 MANGOPAY’s fees are quite close to Stripe's.
 Adyen is probably the cheapest option for large marketplaces, but for early companies, their monthly minimum fees might be too high.